LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 2.4.7 Focus Visible (AA)

 Tabbing to the link within the iFrame I can see there is no visible focus indicator present, so a user would not know where focus is.
-Inspecting the styles for the element I can easily identify the issue here when I add the `:focus` state in the Devtools, it has `:focus {outline: 0;}` set and no other form of visible focus indicator, in essence, they have removed the browser's default focus indicator, which would have been better than nothing.
+Inspecting the styles for the element I can identify the issue here when I add the `:focus` state in the Devtools, it has `:focus {outline: 0;}` set and no other form of visible focus indicator, in essence, they have removed the browser's default focus indicator, which would have been better than nothing.

 ![Screenshot of the link, which currently has keyboard focus forced upon it, in the DevTools, which also form part of the screenshot.
 In the CSS, it is evident that the focus indicator has been removed, intentionally](src/guideImg/dl-screenshot-discoverunifocus.png)

 ##### Recommendation

-I would expect much better here, intentionally not supplying a focus indicator after removing the browser's default indicator is obviously a bad choice.
+Intentionally not supplying a focus indicator after removing the browser's default indicator is a bad choice.
 This is an easy fix, I'm going to make the assumption that the colours are predetermined by the team that created the widget and each institution cannot change them (I did find another implementation on another university and the colours were the same, so I'm confident colours are not customisable).
 Here's the current CSS for the link (I'm just going to pop all styles into 1 selector, for simplicity's sake):

 ```css
 .kis-widget__cta {